Alice Pestana: Life

 and Matilde Soares Pestana.
 She was educated well and she studied languages at the National High School of Lisbon where she was taught by women teachers.
 She learnt about natural history, chemistry and physics and read classic and modern literature.
 She studied French, Portuguese and English and her first published writing was in English.
 She used a nom de plume which was usually Caiel.

 Pestana was publishing radical ideas about women's education and their rights under a nom de plume in the newspaper Vanguardia.
 She founded the Portuguese League for Peace on 18 May 1899 and she was the first president of the pacifist organisation.
 The organisation was formed as a daughter organisation of the Altruism Society which she was a member.
 That society's motto was "Truth, Justice and Righteousness".
 She wrote short stories, novels and plays.

 She was one of the first women in Portugal who were concerned with women's subordinate status and in particular about improving the educational opportunities for Women in Portugal together with Francisca Wood, Maria Carvalho, Carolina Michaëlis de Vasconcelos, Alice Moderno, Angelina Vidal, Antónia Pusich and Guiomar Torrezão.

 She wrote for the Lisbon newspaper, Diário de Notícias.
 She married a Spaniard and moved to Spain in 1901.
 She translated Spanish works into Portuguese and published her own novel Desgarrada in 1902.

 Pestana died on Christmas Eve 1929 in Madrid.
 She is buried in the Civil Cemetery in Madrid.

+The Portuguese feminist generation

+Alice Pestana fits in the panorama of intellectual women in Portugal, among whom we have Carolina Michaëlis de Vasconcelos (1851-1925), Adelaide Cabete (1867-1935), Maria Clara Correia Alves (1869-1948), Beatriz Paes Pinheiro de Lemos (1872-1922), Ana de Castro Osório (1872-1935), Albertina Paraíso (1864-1954), Carolina Beatriz Ângelo (1877-1911), Maria Olga Morais Sarmento da Silveira (1881-1948), Virgínia Guerra Quaresma (1882-1973).
+These and others are part of a vast list of women with a markedly feminist, republican, and socialist profile.